-He shook his head and kept walking.
-Straight ahead, an open slider led out into the brightly lit backyard.
-Jakob led me out onto a large porch.
-Tiki torches lined the railing, their citronella-scented oil keeping the worst of the bugs at bay.
-To one side, a man flipped burgers on an open grill.
+He shook his head and kept walking, hauling me forward.
+Straight ahead, a set of French doors opened onto a large porch.
+I took a deep breath of fresh air as we stepped outside.
+Tiki torches lined the railings around us, their citronella-scented oil keeping the worst of the bugs at bay.
+People crowded the deck, drinking and eating.
+To our left, a big man in an apron flipped burgers on an open grill.
 A young biker dashed past him and puked over the railing, her friends laughing at her.

 I was way too sober for this shit.

-Jakob turned back to me.
+Jakob turned to me.
 “Like a rowdy night at the bar, huh?”

 I sent him the same flat look he’d given me in the kitchen and tried to pull my hand from his.
 There was a cooler full of beer nearby with my name on it.

-He tightened his fingers on mine and pulled me close.
+He tightened his fingers on mine and tugged me close.
 “You’re not going anywhere.
 This isn’t like a shift at Charley’s.
 The rules don’t apply here.”

-I glanced over his shoulder, where the woman in the hot tub started screaming as she came.
+I glanced past him.
+The woman in the hot tub started screaming as she came.
 “I can see that.”

-Jakob gripped my chin and stared down at me.
+Jakob gripped my chin and turned me back to him.
 “We do this every couple of months to blow off steam.
 People drink until they black out.
 They fuck who they want, and they fight who they want, and afterward, there are no hard feelings.
 There aren’t any consequences here, do you understand?”

-I nodded up at him, trying not to let the energy of the crowd infect me.
-It was hard, being the extrovert that I was.
-This was the kind of energy I fed off of at the bar, only to a much greater degree.
+He let me go, and I nodded up at him, trying not to let the mood of the crowd infect me.
+It was hard being the extrovert that I was.
+This was the kind of energy I fed off at the bar, only to a much greater degree.
 A heady rush of adrenaline sluiced through my veins, waking me up.
-Between what happened a few minutes ago in the car and watching a real-life porno unfold in front of us, I was turned on.
-The continuing sounds of the brawl put me on edge as I waited for the violence to boil over into the rest of the crowd.
+Between what just happened in the car and then watching the couple in the hot tub, I was turned on.
+The sounds of a nearby brawl put me on edge as I waited for the violence to boil over into the rest of the crowd.
 It was a strange collision of emotions, and it made me feel reckless and wild.

-I looked away from Jakob, back out into the crowd.
+I looked away from Jakob, back into the yard.
 God help me, I understood why they did this.
-Despite some still sane part of me screaming from a corner in the back of my mind to get out of here, a much larger part of me wanted to stay for a while.
-What would I do, if, for a single night, I stopped giving a fuck?
+Despite some small part of my psyche screaming at me to get out of here, a much larger part of me wanted to stay for a while.
+What would I do if, for a single night, I stopped giving a fuck?
 If I did whatever the hell I wanted without having to worry about consequences?

 “Jakob,” I breathed.